Wickstrom/RELAX/README.md

 # RELAX
 Code for RELAX, a framework for explaining representations.
+More information can be found in the paper: https://arxiv.org/abs/2112.10161.